knivnia/fitness_tracker_module/README.md

 # Fitness tracker module
 ### Description

 This module is designed to process information about workout.
-It receives data from sensors, defines the type of training, processing the data and shows info message with results (type of training, workuot duration, distance, avg speed and spent calories).
+It receives data from sensors, defines the type of workout, processing the data and shows info message with results (type of training, workout duration, distance, avg speed and spent calories).

 ### Run the module:
 Clone repository and go to it's derictory on your computer: